openssl/openssl/INSTALL.md

     $ perl Configure --prefix=PROGRAM:[INSTALLS] --openssldir=SYS$MANAGER:[OPENSSL]

-Note: if you do add options to the configuration command, please make sure you've read more than just this Quick Start, such as relevant `NOTES.*` files, the options outline below, as configuration options may change the outcome in otherwise unexpected ways.
+Note: if you do add options to the configuration command, please make sure you've read more than just this Quick Start, such as relevant `NOTES-*` files, the options outline below, as configuration options may change the outcome in otherwise unexpected ways.